mindplay-dk/middleman/UPGRADING.md

 Support for legacy PSR-15 middleware (`http-interop/http-server-middleware`) has been removed - please use the official, final `psr/http-server-middleware` package.

-Support for legacy PSR-11 IOC (`container-interop/container-interop`) has been removed - please use the official, final `psr/container` package.
+Support for legacy PSR-11 IOC containers (`container-interop/container-interop`) has been removed - please use the official, final `psr/container` package.

 ### From 3.x to 3.1